Maria of Enghien, Lady of Argos and Nauplia: Lady of Argos and Nauplia

 Maria inherited Argos and Nauplia when her father died shortly after October 1376.
 She was still a minor and her uncle, Louis of Enghien, Count of Conversano, administered her lordship as her guardian.
 He married off Maria to Pietro Cornaro, the son of a wealthy Venetian patrician, Federigo Cornaro.
 The treaty about the marriage was signed in Venice on 17 May 1377.
 About two months later, the Senate of Venice authorized Federigo Cornaro to bring Maria to Venice.
-Thereafter, Federigo Cornaro looked after the defence of Argos and Nauplia against the Turks and other pirates.
+Thereafter, Federigo Cornaro looked after the defence of Argos and Nauplia against the Turks and pirates.

 Maria and her husband administered the lordship together.
 For instance, they jointly confirmed Louis of Enghien's previous land grant to a local nobleman.
 Pietro died before 1388 and Marie started negotiations about the sale of her lordship to Venice, because she could not defend it.
 Both Argos and Nauplia were located at strategically important places and the Senate accepted the offer.
 On 12 December 1388, Maria sold her lordship in return for an annual income payable to her and her descendants as long as Venice held Argos and Nauplia.

 Later life

-Maria married Pascale Zane in 1388, but she died in Venice in or before 1393, leaving no children from either marriage.
+Maria married Pascale Zane in 1388.
+She died in Venice in 1393 or earlier.
+She left no children from either marriage.
 Her uncle Engelbert of Enghien approached the Venetian senate, demanding the lordship of Argos and Nauplia, but he was soon informed about the sale of the lordship.